-The controller deals with the hakko 907 soldering handle with replaceable tips and has built-in heater element and thermoresistor to check the iron temperature.
+The controller deals with the hakko 907 soldering handle with replaceable tips and has built-in heater element and thermoresistor or thermo couple to check the iron temperature.
 The handle has two independed electrical circuits for iron heating and temperature checking.
 This controller can be implemented with another iron handle that has this architecture.

 For whom, who is not familiar with the first version of the controller, i can say that the first problem of hakko 907 iron was the rarely used connector that was replaced with aviation plug GX16-5.